MaastrichtU-IDS/get-started-with-docker/README.md

 FROM ghcr.io/vemonet/jupyterlab
 ```

-👩‍💻 In the `Dockerfile`, you will install the python package `rdflib` with `pip install` (💡 bonus: you can use the `requirements.txt` file to install the `rdflib` package in the container)
+👩‍💻 Install the python package `rdflib` with `pip install` in the `Dockerfile` (💡 bonus: you can also use the `requirements.txt` file to install the `rdflib` package in the container)

-3. Go in the `docker-compose.yml` to build the container from the local `Dockerfile`, instead of using an existing image:
+👩‍💻 Change the `docker-compose.yml` to build the container from the local `Dockerfile`, instead of using an existing image:

 ```yaml
 services: